Chair of the Executive Committee for the Center for Development Economics and The Willmott Family Third Century Professor of Economics

 - South Asia

-Under Contract: Law and the Economy in Independent India: The Colonial Legacy and Beyond, with Tirthankar Roy, University of Chicago Press.
+Under Contract: Law and the Economy in a Young Democracy: India, 1950-2015, with Tirthankar Roy, University of Chicago Press.

 Law and the Economy in Colonial India, with Tirthankar Roy, University of Chicago Press, 2016.